Chimera-tools/ChimPipe/docs/source/manual.rst

 * genome.hash – hash table with the genome (no needed).
 * genome.log – indexer log file.

-**Note:** It is recommended to use multiple threads with the option -t.
+We also provide some **pre-generated genome indices** for human, mouse and drosophila genomes in the :ref:`Downloads` section.

+.. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads.
+Use the option ``-t <threads>``, where **threads** is the number of CPUs available.

 Genome annotation